fehler/building-beautiful-uis/00-Overview.md

 In addition to the XD Artboards I’ll be providing a series of ‘Master-Apprentice’ exercises.
 These demonstrate how I learn about user interface design by analysing, deconstructing and reconstructing others’ work.

-I use this Master-Apprentice approach in my teaching at Belfast School of Art, and the students who undertake the exercises invariably end up learning much faster (and producing better work, also).
+I use this Master-Apprentice approach in my teaching at Belfast School of Art, and the students who undertake the exercises invariably end up learning much faster and producing more refined work as a consequence.
 I hope you find the examples useful.

 The content of the book is structured as follows: